Skip to content

 HubSpot wanted agencies to help close and deliver increasingly complex implementations, but when the software couldn’t actually support the requirements, the partner absorbed the costs and the blame.

-Nearly every meaningful customization eventually led back to workflows, and “custom code” wasn’t a true escape hatch.
-We kept running into dead ends, sharp edges, and hard limits that forced us to solve problems outside the product with API scripts, middleware, and custom integrations.
+Nearly every meaningful customization eventually led back to workflows.
+Compounding workflows creating compouding tech debt.
+“Custom code” was never a true escape hatch.
+We kept running into dead ends, sharp edges, and hard limits that forced us to solve problems outside the product with middleware and custom integrations.
 There was usually a workaround, then a workaround for the workaround.
 The work became more brittle, more expensive, and harder to defend.

 That put partners in an impossible position.
 HubSpot wanted agencies to help close and deliver increasingly complex implementations, but when the software couldn’t actually support the requirements, the partner absorbed the costs and the blame.
 Clients rarely wanted to say they had chosen the wrong platform.
 So projects ran over budget, margins disappeared, and partner commissions quietly subsidized delivery.
 That wasn’t a healthy ecosystem.
 It was the point where we had to admit that every new implementation was putting our reputation behind software we no longer fully trusted.